amun0905/Solar-suitability-analysis-Indonesia/README.md

 | Grid proximity | 0.23 |
 | Population proximity | 0.12 |

-Each raster cell (20×20 km) was scored from 1 to 5 and weighted to produce a **final suitability index**.
+Each raster cell (20×20 km) was scored from 1 to 5 and weighted to produce a final suitability index.

 ### Step 4 – Spatial Interpolation and Scoring
-- Missing solar data were filled using **Inverse Distance Weighting (IDW)** interpolation.
+- Missing solar data were filled using Inverse Distance Weighting (IDW) interpolation.
 - Suitability map produced for all non-excluded areas.
-- Top-ranked cells representing **127 TWh** of production (≈60.4 GW capacity) were selected as optimal sites.
+- Top-ranked cells representing 127 TWh of production (≈60.4 GW capacity) were selected as optimal sites.

 ---